FatemehParsakordasiabi/London_Airbnb_EDA/README.md

 ---

 ## 🗂️ Dataset
-Use the **Inside Airbnb London** dataset (public) for a specific year/month.
-You typically need the file:
-- `listings.csv` — main table with price, neighbourhood, host_since, room_type, reviews, etc.

 **How to get data:**
 1) Download `listings.csv` (and optionally `calendar.csv`, `reviews.csv`) for **London** from the *Inside Airbnb* project site.
 2) Put the file(s) into `data/raw/` (keep the original filename, or update notebook arg).

-> **Tip:** Prefer the monthly snapshot closest to present day to keep the analysis fresh.

 ---